- Large-volume autoclaves

 - Back up -80, and 4 degree C cold storage

-- Dry Ice available for lab specimen shipments – contact at least 48 hours prior to shipment.
-Up to 10 lbs. per day (4 blocks) of ice is available.
+- Dry Ice available for lab specimen shipments – contact at least 3 business days prior to shipment.
+Larger amounts more than #10 lbs.
+(4 blocks) require at least 7 business days advance notice to schedule preparation.

 - Light and fluorescence microscopes equipped with on PAXcam microscope camera, and PAX-it imaging software.